Skip to Content

 Mirante Dona Marta for the best views in Rio

 What better way to spend your first day in Rio than to take in the city views?
-For that, head to Mirante Dona Marta, which is a popular lookout that gives you views of Corcovado and Sugar Loaf Mountain.
+For that, head to Mirante Dona Marta, a popular lookout that gives you views of Corcovado and Sugar Loaf Mountain.
 It’s very easy to get there because it’s quite close to the city which adds to its popularity.

 Cristo Redentor (Christ the Redeemer)